CiscoSecurity/sxo-05-security-workflows/docs/index.md

 ---

 ## Activities
 SecureX orchestration comes with a variety of built-in activities for core functionality.
 These activities handle things like date and time manipulation, JSON and XML parsing, HTTP requests, and more.
-This section contains helpful hints and best practices for using some of these activities.
+This section contains helpful hints, best practices, and sample workflows for some of these activities.

 [Documentation]({{ site.baseurl }}/activities/){: .btn .btn-blue }

 ---

 ## Disclaimer
-All content in this documentation and associated repository is provided AS-IS under the [Cisco Sample Code License](https://developer.cisco.com/site/license/cisco-sample-code-license/).
+All content in this repository is provided AS-IS under the [Cisco Sample Code License](https://github.com/CiscoSecurity/sxo-05-security-workflows/blob/Main/LICENSE.md).